rahulumrao/sparc/README.md

 ## Overview

-SPARC is an open-source Python package that implements an active learning workflow for developing reactive machine learning potentials.
-It automates the process of running _ab-initio_ calculations, training ML models, and identifying new structures that need quantum mechanical labeling.
+SPARC is a Python package build around the `ASE` wrapper that implements an automated workflow of developing machine learning potential for reactive chemical systems.
+It automates the process of identifying new structures in the configurational space without having to run initial _ab-initio_ MD simulations. ``SPARC`` is designed to work seamlessly within the Python framewrok, providing users with powerful tools for efficient simulation and model improvement.

 ## Key Features